BJCaasenbrood/thesis/README.md

 The main contribution of the thesis is a collection of multidisciplinary tools compressed into one general framework for the design, modeling, and control of a class of soft robots, ranging from the theoretical to the experimental domain.

+---
+#### Propositions

+The propositions[^1] accompanying the dissertation: "Design, Modeling, and Control Strategies for Soft Robots"

+1. The remarkable adaptability and functionality of biological organisms are not merely a consequence of their morphology but emerge from the interplay between structure and coordinated motor control.
+To mimic such features, soft robotic design must be inspired from similar principles.
+(This thesis)

+2. Regarding both the topology and material as unknown properties in the design optimization for soft robotics is essential in discovering new mechanical configurations, which may not be found when either is assumed to be known.
+(This thesis, Chapter 3)

+3. Model-based controllers for soft robots must incorporate feedback controllers that aim to preserve the intrinsic compliance of soft materials as to enable efficient "*life-like*" motion.
+(This thesis, Chapter 5)

+4. Soft robots, with their seemingly infinite degrees of freedom, can be adeptly managed by reduced-order controllers that target only a few principle modes of operation.%, focusing on the robots' inherent redundancy to cut through the complexity.
+(This thesis, Chapter 5 and 6)

+5. Any publication on soft robots would benefit from answering the "*Why soft?*" question, instead of adopting a "*Soft for soft's sake*" philosophy.
+(Inspired by "*Hard questions for soft robotics*" written by Hawkes et al., Science (2021))

+6. While fluidic actuation has been instrumental in the development of soft robotics, its dominance may limit the progress in areas such as bandwidth, scalability, and autonomy.

+7. For scientific disciplines to truly converge in a collaborative context, a common terminology must be prioritized first.

+8. Academic publishers, aiming to improve transparency, reduce the potential for fraud, and encourage replicability within the realm of data-driven research, ought to establish code and data-sharing policies that are designed to enable automated replication.

+9. The increasing sensationalization of the media regarding science underlines that in academic writing, "*the liveliness of the exposition is as necessary as lucidity.*" (Inspired by "Popularisation and Sensationalism" in Nature's newsletter (1924))

+10. Most of our frustrations with others stems from the fact that we have an innate inability to understand other people fully.

+11. The pursuit of personal achievements should not come at the expense of friendship.

+[^1]: Propositions (or "*stellingen*" in Dutch) are a set of statements that the PhD candidate formulates and may include alongside their dissertation.
+They cover both specific findings of the research and broader academic or societal issues, serving as a starting point for critical discussion during the defense ceremony.